Airtable/blocks/README.md

     // getDefaultViewOfType will return the active view if there is one and it
     // satisfies allowedViewTypes.
 Otherwise, it will return the first view that
-    // satisified allowedViewTypes, if any.
+    // satisfied allowedViewTypes, if any.
 Note that every table has at least 1
     // grid view.
     this.view = table.getDefaultViewOfType(allowedViewTypes);